-Analysis: The HF net appeared to never be constituted.
+The HF net never quite appeared to take place.
+Unclear how much of that relates to Analysis: antennas versus other skills, or understanding of the goals.
 SWIC was able to reach the FARPOC on 40 meters (from 1 mile away), recording a modest signal from the FARPOC.
 No other stations were ever heard on any HF voice frequency.
 SWIC was easily able to transact HF digital email on multiple bands with relatively high speed digital throughput.
 Reports from Team 1 location indicated that antenna was deployed and re-deployed in accordance with the task requirements.
 Report from Team 2 location indicated that a new commercial antenna was unable to be made workable on 40 meters, with participants reverting to a suggested issue by a previous speaker in the Conference.
-FARPOC participants were stymied by a balanced feed line non-resonant antenna of adequate height due to non-availability of a Balun or wide-ranging antenna tuner (their available tuner perhaps did not have the capability to match SWRs > 3;1?).
+FARPOC participants were stymied by a balanced feed line non-resonant antenna of adequate height due to nonavailability of a Balun or wide-ranging antenna tuner (their available tuner perhaps did not have the capability to match SWRs > 3;1?).
 The same antenna was used very effectively the next day using a MFJ Intellituner to make multiple WINLINK contacts in state after state with excellent signals.
 As many amateurs today live in urban environments, familiarity with HF antennas, Smith Charts, unusual transmission lines and antennas is declining.
-Well trained emergency participants and leaders may need to apply special efforts to gain the skills and assets to bring about HF proficiency in difficult environments.
+Well trained emergency participants and leaders may need to apply special efforts to gain the skills and assets to bring about full HF proficiency in difficult environments.